huuhuannt1998/yara-edge-driver/smartthingsCLI/README.md

 The main profile I use in this project is motion-temp-battery.yml.
 In this project, I added two custom preferences which are minReportingInterval and maxReportingInterval

 Goal: I need to make them show on the UI.
 When users update the min and max values in the setting, they will show on the main page of the device.

-# Install the edge driver

-You can follow these steps to install the edge driver for the motion sensor: https://developer.smartthings.com/docs/devices/hub-connected/driver-components-and-structure#profiles

 # Src: